openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

     return render_data(captured_data, captured_size);
 }
 ```
-## Our secure enclave function
+## 1.5 Corrected enclave ecall with custom marshaling

 Thanks for sticking with us.
-Here is our corrected function:
+Here is our corrected ecall function that marshals the parameter correctly:
 ```c++
 int ecall_with_user_check5(void* ptr) {